 5. Comparing products

-With two monitors it can be very easy to compare different things, placing one on the first monitor and the other on the second.
+With two monitors, it can be very easy to compare different things, placing one on the first monitor and the other on the second.
 You can verify the characteristics of two devices you want to buy or compare a photo after it was edited with the original one.

 How to set-up dual monitors on Windows 7

-Setting an extra monitor when using Windows 7 is very simple, after you connect the screen through an open port, follow the next simple guide to configure it:
+Setting an extra monitor when using Windows 7 is very simple; after you connect the screen through an open port, follow the next simple guide to configure it:

 - Press right-click on your desktop and choose “Screen Resolution”.

-- If the second monitor is not recognized press “Detect” and if this doesn’t work too, you should take a look at the cables again.
+- If the second monitor is not recognized, press “Detect,” and if this doesn’t work too, you should take a look at the cables again.
 If you can’t find any problem and the screen still doesn’t display something, call customer service.

-- After you managed to make it work, you will probably see the same thing on both of the monitors.
+- After you manage to make it work, you will probably see the same thing on both of the monitors.
 That’s why the next step is to select how the two monitors operate.
 There are four different options under the “Display” menu:

-- Duplicate these displays – This is the standard method of operating which shows on both screens the same display.
+- Duplicate these displays – This is the standard method of operating, which shows on both screens the same display.
 For example, it’s very useful when you have to give a presentation at work or school.

 - Extend these displays – This option creates an extended desktop on both of your monitors.
-It’s awesome for multi-tasking, dragging and dropping or playing different games, but this will take some time until you will get the hang of it.
+It’s awesome for multi-tasking, dragging and dropping, or playing different games, but this will take some time until you will get the hang of it.

 - Show desktop only on 1/2 – This will show the display either on the first monitor or on the second one.
-It’s usually used when connecting a laptop to a bigger screen from ergonomic reasons.
+It’s usually used when connecting a laptop to a bigger screen for ergonomic reasons.

-- Choose another resolution for the second monitor if it’s not good and just click “OK”.
+- Choose another resolution for the second monitor if it’s not good and just click “OK.”